-As it can be clearly seen from Table \ref{table:complex_queries}, BB-Graph performs so much better than Cypher and GraphQL for a large majority of complex-type queries.
-Generally, BB-Graph has higher performance than Cypher for the queries that we have tested, except the two, Q-6 and Q-9, which performs as nearly good as Cypher for those although it falls a little behind Cypher.
-For the complex queries executed in WorldCup Database which are Q-1, Q-2 and Q-3 consisting of 4 nodes and 4 relationships with 1 cycle, 7 nodes and 8 relationships with 2 cycles and 10 nodes and 12 relationships with 3 cycles, respectively, BB-Graph has the best performance among all the algorithms.
-Although GraphQL has the worst performance for Q-1 and Q-2, it achieves a very close performance to BB-Graph for Q-2.
-We think that it is probably caused by the fact that the existence of a very unique node label in Q-2 made the number of candidate nodes very small.
-Therefore, the entire search does not take a long time.
-On the other hand, GraphQL could not terminate under 30 minutes for any of complex queries executed over Population Database.
-From those queries, for Q-4, Q-5, Q-7, Q-8, Q-10 and Q-11 consisting of 6 nodes and 12 relationships with 7 cycles, 5 nodes and 7 relationships with 4 cycles, 6 nodes and 6 relationships with 1 cycle, 7 nodes and 11 relationships with 5 cycles, 13 nodes and 25 relationships with 13 cycles and 10 nodes and 14 relationships with 3 cycles, respectively, BB-Graph performs much better than Cypher.
+From those queries executed in Population Database, for Q-9, Q-10, Q-12, Q-13, Q-15 and Q-16 consisting of 6 nodes and 12 relationships with 7 cycles, 5 nodes and 7 relationships with 4 cycles, 6 nodes and 6 relationships with 1 cycle, 7 nodes and 11 relationships with 5 cycles, 13 nodes and 25 relationships with 13 cycles and 10 nodes and 14 relationships with 3 cycles, respectively, BB-Graph performs much better than Cypher.